-1. We propose the first secure commitment approach, Secom, for OS-level VM to identify compromised OS

-- objects and selectively merge only legitimate changes into the host.
-Moreover, its three novel features allow it to complete the task in a light-weight but efficient manner. - 2.
-We propose a clustering approach to segregate benign and malicious changes within a VM.
+- We propose the first secure commitment approach, Secom, for OS-level VM to identify compromised OS objects and selectively merge only legitimate changes into the host.
+Its three novel features allow it to complete the task in a lightweight but efficient manner. - We propose a clustering approach to segregate benign and malicious changes within a VM.
 The approach relies on the starting and tracing rules to trace OS-level information flows to collect changes, and the labeling method to group collected changes into clusters. - 3.
 We devise a novel approach to track OS-level information flow.
 It traces only suspicious processes and executable files that represent malware program themselves rather than tracing all kinds of files, directories and IPC objects.
 This can avoid the disadvantages of a classical malware tracing approach, which imposes a heavy performance impact on the system or makes the entire system floating with suspicious labels. - 4.
 We propose a new behavior-based malware detection approach.
-A suspicious cluster is considered to be malicious only when it exhibits at least two types of malware behaviors.
-Moreover, as all clusters in Secom are derived from dangerous sources, our proposed detection procedure implicitly takes into account the source of the processes that launch the behaviors.
-Our experiments showed that the number of false positives of our method is much smaller than that of existing online malware detection approaches. - 5.
-We have implemented a prototype of Secom on FVM on Windows.
+To better identify a malware program with a lower false positive rate, it makes a decision based on two malware behaviors that belong to different types and sources of the processes which exhibit the malware behaviors.
+Our experiments showed that the number of false positives of our method is much smaller than that of existing online malware detection approaches. - We have implemented a prototype of Secom on FVM on Windows.
 Experiments show that it can effectively filter out a number of real-world malware programs while imposing only a small overhead on FVM.
 Moreover, it filters malware objects more thoroughly than that of commercial anti-virus software.

 Secom approach depends only on tracing OS-level information flows and monitoring malware behaviors without the need of technical details of a specific virtual machine.
-Therefore, although Secom is designed for OS-level virtual machines, with some changes it should also be applicable to other types of virtual machines (e.g., hardware-level virtual machines) in order to filter out malware impacts.
-Investigating how to apply Secom to other types of virtual machines is beyond the scope of this paper.
+Therefore, although Secom is designed for OS-level virtual machines, with some changes it should also be applicable to other types of virtual machines (e.g. hardware-level virtual machines) or general operating systems in order to clean up malware impacts.
+Investigating these applications is beyond the scope of this paper.

-In the rest of the paper, we first describe the Secom approach for secure commitment in Section 2, and then introduce its implementation on Feather-weight Virtual Machine (FVM) in Section 3.
-The prototype is evaluated from the perspectives of secure commitment and performance overhead in Section 4.
-Last, we provide related work in Section 5 and conclude the work in Section 6.
+In the rest of the paper, we first describe the Secom approach for secure commitment in Section 2, and then the prototype is evaluated from the perspectives of secure commitment and performance overhead in Section 3.
+Last, we provide related work in Section 4 and conclude the work in Section 5.

-2. SECOM APPROACH
+2. Secom Approach